unboundsecurity/unbound-integration/public-key/README.md

      a.
 Import the Unbound public key.

      `rpm --import ub.pgp`

+	 No response indicates success.

     b.
 Verify the RPM using the command:

      `rpm -K <Unbound package>.rpm`

+	Results:
+    - OK: `<filepath.rpm> :  md5 OK`

+    - Unknown: `<filepath.rpm> :  md5 NOT OK (MISSING KEYS:  PGP#<pgp-keyid>)` This response indicates that the validation key could not be found in the RPM repository.

+    - Bad - any other output - file is corrupted.

 1. To verify the DEB distro in Ubuntu:

     a.
 Make a keyring folder and import the Unbound public key into it: